SumitAG008/insightsheet/README.md

 # Meldra.ai App

-This app was created automatically by Base44.
+This app was created by Meldra.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app that communicates with the Meldra.ai API.

 ## Running the app